-\$173,646 increase in research and development cost, and share-based compensation expenses;
+\$193,639 decrease in research and development cost, and share-based compensation expenses;

-This net increase was due to a decrease in research and development expenditures in the amount of \$47,412 offset by an increase in share-based compensation expense in the amount of \$221,058.
+This decrease was due to a decrease in research and development expenditures in the amount of \$55,985 and by a decrease in share-based compensation expense in the amount of \$137,654.
 Research and development costs were lower as a result of decreased lab time and materials consumption due to the operational impact of COVID-19.
-Non-cash share-based compensation increased as a result of the higher number of stock options outstanding in Q2-2020 as compared to Q2-2019.
+Non-cash share-based compensation decreased as a result of the limited number of stock options granted since the completion of the RTO and the RTO related stock option grants, and there were a number of stock options that expired during Q3-2020.

-\$438,509 increase in professional fees;
+\$51,980 decrease in professional fees;